Surgery and anesthesia · Monitoring protocol

 Routine surgeries

-Even routine procedures receive the same level of care and monitoring.
+Even routine ones receive the same level of care and monitoring.

 • Spay (OVH, ovariectomy)